China's grocery market overtakes U.S. - industry body

-The Chinese grocery sector was worth 607 billion pounds in 2011 and is forecast to reach nearly one trillion pounds by 2015, said the research by British grocery industry group IGD.
+The Chinese grocery sector was worth 607 billion pounds ($970 billion) in 2011 and is forecast to reach nearly one trillion pounds by 2015, said the research by British grocery industry group IGD.

 "This rapid expansion has been fuelled by three main factors: rapid economic growth, population and rising food inflation," said IGD chief executive Joanne Denney-Finch.

-The U.S. grocery market - which includes Wal-Mart (WMT.N), the world's largest retailer - was worth 572 billion pounds in 2011, and is predicted to grow to 675 billion by 2015, said IGD.
+The U.S. grocery market - which includes Wal-Mart, the world's largest retailer - was worth 572 billion pounds in 2011, and is predicted to grow to 675 billion by 2015, said IGD.

 That puts it still some way ahead of India, which with forecast sales of 385 billion pounds is due to overtake Japan to become the third biggest grocery market by 2015.